Higher Education and Private Schools

 Health Care Transactions and Corporate Governance

-Hunton Andrews Kurth works with academic medical centers and university-affiliated health care systems on clinical joint ventures, restructuring academic affiliations, government investigations, internal compliance investigations, technology transfer and licensing transactions, physician compensation, purchased services arrangements, facility development and construction projects, leasing arrangements, and litigation.
+Hunton works with academic medical centers and university-affiliated health care systems on clinical joint ventures, restructuring academic affiliations, government investigations, internal compliance investigations, technology transfer and licensing transactions, physician compensation, purchased services arrangements, facility development and construction projects, leasing arrangements, and litigation.
 We understand the diverse constituencies that comprise today’s academic medicine and the critical importance of accountability to stakeholders.
 Our health care team routinely works with other firm lawyers to address issues related to clinical research, governance, regulatory compliance, reimbursement, IP, bioethics, privacy, real estate, and novel transactional structures, using knowledge and experience to navigate the unique regulatory environment in which IHEs operate and to seek efficient, cost-effective results grounded in our clients’ objectives.

 Memberships and Affiliations

-Hunton Andrews Kurth is an active member of the National Association of College and University Attorneys (NACUA) and several city and state bar associations and affinity section groups focusing on higher education issues.
+Hunton is an active member of the National Association of College and University Attorneys (NACUA) and several city and state bar associations and affinity section groups focusing on higher education issues.

 News